useblocks/bazel-drives-sphinx/README.rst

 as it can affect the documentation generation process, e.g. because the docname is examined by Sphinx extensions.

 .. figure:: architecture.drawio.png

-   :caption: Architecture overview of the Bazel-driven Sphinx documentation system
+   Architecture overview of the Bazel-driven Sphinx documentation system

 Getting Started
 ---------------